 Minimum Applicant Requirements

 Enrolled as a full-time Suffolk University undergraduate student (and not plan to graduate before December 2020).

 Grade Point Average

-A cumulative Suffolk grade point average of 2.75 or higher at the time of selection and throughout tenure in the position.
-Appeals of the GPA requirements will be considered on an individual basis if submitted by email before January 2nd.
+A cumulative Suffolk grade point average of 2.5 or higher at the time of selection and throughout tenure in the position.

 - Be in good academic and judicial standing with Suffolk University at the time of selection and throughout tenure in the position.

-- Be available for all important dates (Download 2019 Orientation Leader Important Dates [PDF]), including participation in spring training workshops, orientation team retreat, summer training, and work all applicable orientation sessions/new student programs while serving on a diverse student leadership team.
+- Be available for all important dates, including participation in spring training workshops, orientation team retreat, summer training, and work all applicable orientation sessions/new student programs while serving on a diverse student leadership team.